Action Page:

 Protect What Connects Us

 The National Park Service is more than a steward of scenic vistas.
-As our nation’s leading storyteller, it preserves our national memory: through signage, exhibits, and interpretation that help us reckon with the past and imagine a more just future.
+As one of our nation’s leading storytellers, it preserves our national memory: through signage, exhibits, and interpretation that help us reckon with the past and imagine a more just future.
 Not just the myths, but the truth.

 Tuskegee Airmen National Historic Site is one example.
 It tells the story of the first Black military aviators who trained under segregation to serve a country that denied them basic rights.
 The site doesn’t gloss over injustice.
 It centers it, while honoring their courage and their role in desegregating the Armed Forces.